-Immune response data was obtained from the exposure of primary microglia derived from C57BL/6 mice to synthetic oligoribonucleotides.
-As activated microglia release inflammatory molecules, also in response to oligoribonucleotides that induce TLR7 signaling (4, 15), we determined TNF- $\alpha$ amounts in the microglial supernatant after oligoribonucleotide treatment via ELISA, thereby assessing the degree of microglia activation.
-We included 50 oligoribonucleotide sequences with a large fraction of mature miRNA origin of which we analyzed concentrations of TNF- $\alpha$ released from microglia, after 24 h exposure to the individual oligoribonucleotide.
-Setting a cut-off of Fold Change > 12 compared to unstimulated control condition relying on at least two biological repetitions, we defined 22 of the tested oligoribonucleotides as microglia-activating and the remaining 28 as non-activating miRNAs as reference classification for training BrainDead's ML models (Table S1).
-These activation data is based on previous in-house experiments (4, 15, 31) and (Wallach et al., unpublished).
+Immune response data were obtained from the exposure of primary microglia derived from C57BL/6 mice to synthetic oligoribonucleotides.
+As activated microglia release inflammatory molecules, also in response to oligoribonucleotides that induce TLR7 signalling [4,15], we determined TNF-a amounts in the microglial supernatant oligoribonucleotide treatment via ELISA, thereby assessing the degree of microglia activation.
+We included 50 oligoribonucleotide sequences with a large fraction of mature miRNA origin, of which we analysed concentrations of TNF-α released from microglia after 24 h exposure to the individual oligoribonucleotide.
+Setting a cut-off of Fold Change >12 compared to unstimulated control conditions relying on at least two biological repetitions, we defined 22 of the tested oligoribonucleotides as microglia-activating and the remaining 28 as non-activating miRNAs as reference classification for training BrainDead's ML models (Table S1).
+These activation data are based on previous inhouse experiments [4,15,31] and (Wallach et al., unpublished).

-k-mers for microglial activation training data
+K-mers for microglial activation training data

-We generated an exhaustive feature set covering all possible k-mers of lengths 1-4 for the analyzed miRNAs of the murine microglia training set, since it was unknown what sequence k-mers and which structure features are important for classifying microglia activation.
-The range of lengths was chosen based on previous findings concerning sequence motives activating TLR7/8, considering both structural (39) and sequential aspects (14), to limit the search range, and to avoid long k-mers that might be too specific and not represent a general pattern.
+We generated an exhaustive feature set covering all possible k-mers of lengths 1-4 for the analysed miRNAs of the murine microglia training set, since it is unknown what sequence k-mers and which structural features are important for classifying microglia activation.
+The range of lengths was chosen based on previous findings concerning sequence motives activating TLR7/8, considering both structural [32] and sequential aspects [14], to limit the search range, and to avoid long k-mers that might be too specific and not represent a general pattern.
 Given the reference classification of the training data, the resulting feature set was subsequently analysed to identify k-mer subsets associated with the biologically validated reference classification of the training set.
 We scored the features based on their importance for a robust classification.
-To this end, we applied the ReliefF algorithm (32) as implemented in the ReBATE package (33) and extracted the top-ranked features according to ReliefF scores as detailed in the Supplementary Material.
+To this end, we applied the ReliefF algorithm [33] as implemented in the ReBATE package [34] and extracted the top-ranked features according to ReliefF scores as detailed in the Supplementary Material.